kofny/easypwd/README.md

 - identifying keyboard patterns: **kbd.py**
 - calculating unsafe errors: **unsaferrors.py**
 - comparing the change of ranks between guessing methods: **rankcmp.py**
+- count the proportion of given entries in a dictionary with frequencies: **entry.py**

 ## 1. plainpwdcmp